Help & Support

 Goal Notifications

-When you save a reading that hits a goal for the first time — for example, your blood pressure drops to or below your goal — a brief notification appears at the top of the screen confirming the achievement.
+When a new reading crosses one of your goals — it goes from missing the goal to meeting it, for example your blood pressure drops to or below your target — a brief notification appears at the top of the screen confirming the achievement.
 It dismisses automatically after a few seconds.
+Each goal celebrates at most once every 30 days, so you won't get a popup every single day you stay on target.

 Time Range Selection